Invincible (2006 film)

-Invincible is a 2006 American sports drama film directed by Ericson Core.
+Invincible is a 2006 American biographical sports drama film directed by Ericson Core.
 It is based on the nonfictional story of Vince Papale (Mark Wahlberg), who played for the Philadelphia Eagles from 1976 to 1978 with the help of his coach, Dick Vermeil (Greg Kinnear).
 The film was released in the United States on August 25, 2006.

 Plot

-In the 1970s, Philadelphia is in chaos as southern portions of the city protest the shutdown of several job sites while their NFL team, the Philadelphia Eagles, endures a string of losing seasons.
-In 1976, a 30 year old substitute teacher Vince Papale goes to a sandlot one night and joins his friends playing a pick-up football game against another group of young men.
+In the 1970s, Philadelphia is in chaos as southern portions of the city protest the shutdown of several job sites while their NFL team, the Philadelphia Eagles, endure a string of losing seasons.
+In 1976, 30-year-old substitute teacher Vince Papale goes to a sandlot one night and joins his friends playing a pick-up football game against another group of young men.
 After the game ends, Papale goes home and finds his wife Sharon disgusted with his failure to provide proper support.

 The next morning, Papale is unexpectedly laid off from his job at the school.
 That night, Papale goes to the bar where he works as a part-time bartender.
 The bar contains die-hard Eagles fans, who are watching a TV report on Eagles hiring a new head coach, Dick Vermeil, who will be staging open public tryouts for the Eagles; the bar regulars encourage Papale to attend the tryout.
 Returning home, Papale finds out that Sharon has left him, leaving him a note saying he will never be anything in the world.
 Distraught, Papale trashes the few remaining belongings that she left behind.

-The next night at the bar, Papale meets a new co-bartender, Janet Cantrell, who is a Giants fan.
-Desperate for income in the aftermath of his wife's departure, Papale receives support from his friends and attends the tryout hosted at Veterans Stadium.
+The following night back at the bar, Papale meets a new co-bartender, Janet Cantrell, who is a Giants fan.
+Desperate for income in the aftermath of his wife's departure, Papale receives support from his friends and attends the tryout for the Eagles, which is hosted at Veterans Stadium.
 Papale is competing against several hundred Philadelphia residents, but performs well during the workouts.
 After the tryouts, Dick Vermeil comes by as Papale is trying to start his car.
 Vermeil is impressed by Papale's performance and invites him to training camp to compete for a roster spot with the Eagles.
-Accepting, Papale receives a warm welcome at the bar, and has an interview with a newscaster.
+Papale accepts the invitation.
+He is warmly welcomed at the bar, and is interviewed by a newscaster.